chef-boneyard/audit/README.md

 }
 ```

-It is also possible to use a `refresh_token` instead of an access token:
+It is also possible to use a `refresh_token` instead of an access token.
+ * `insecure` - toggles use of https when retrieving access token. default value is `false`

 ```ruby
 audit: {